 - guidance as to who is deemed to own the content on business related social media sites, and personal ones where business contacts are being collected

 - guidance on the company's social media strategy, including a policy on business profiles and using social media in a business capacity and in recruitment

-- links to other relevant policies - for example, cyber bullying is also becoming an issue in the workplace, but may be committed out of hours on social media
+- links to other relevant policies - for example, cyber bullying is an issue in the workplace, and may be committed out of hours on social media

 - arrangements for dealing with others who post inappropriate comments (for example, a client posting a joke which could be deemed to breach the firm's equality policy)